-- Clemens & Dibben (2014) derived a synthetic measure of weekly wage using multilevel model of wage predicted by Standard Occupational Classification in the UK Labour Force Survey (2001-2010) (plus age and sex).
+- Clemens & Dibben (2014) proposed a method to derive a synthetic measure of weekly wage using observed data on occupation. - Multilevel model of wage predicted by Standard Occupational Classification in the UK Labour Force Survey (2001-2010) (plus age and sex).
 Externally validated and tested. - Applied in SLS to mother's and father's reported occupation at birth of child. - Analysed as quarters of the observed distribution.